colabottles/toddl/posts/names-are-hard-but-they-dont-have-to-be.md

 "Well!
 People always have two names, right?"
 No Kevin, no they do not.
 Head in the sand syndrome is a horrible affliction.

 So yes, I am being critical. **Very critical** because this _still_ goes on to this day.
 Just this morning I read a post on Bluesky about this very topic, so I had to write this.
-Because as long as the Web has (questionably) existed, this has been going on because devs are lazy (especially with the advent of AI, LLM's and 'vibe coding').
+Because as long as the Web has (questionably) existed, this has been prevalent (especially with the advent of AI, LLM's and 'vibe coding').
 Do better.
 Here's how!

----

 ## Understanding Names Globally